 System transfers allow callers to dial numbers that are not associated with a user, contact, call handler, or other entity.
-For example, users and outside callers may find it convenient to be able to call Cisco Unity Connection and transfer from a call handler to a lobby extension, conference room extension, or an extension that is assigned to someone in the organization who is not a Unity Connection user, such as an employee who is visiting from another site and is using a guest office.
+For example, users and outside callers may find it convenient to be able to call Cisco Unity Connection and transfer from a call handler to a lobby extension, conference room extension, or an extension that is assigned to someone in the organization who is not a Connection user, such as an employee who is visiting from another site and is using a guest office.

-You can configure individual call handler greetings to allow callers to transfer to numbers that are not associated with Unity Connection users or call handlers while the greeting is playing.
+You can configure individual call handler greetings to allow callers to transfer to numbers that are not associated with Connection users or call handlers while the greeting is playing.

-For more information see the "Setting Up System Transfers in Cisco Unity Connection 10.x" chapter.
+For more information see the "Setting Up System Transfers" chapter.